 It is important to realise that these guiding principles are not meant to be an “HIV Theology” or an authoritative system.
 It is also not suggested as a last word on Christian response to the HIV pandemic.
 The guiding principles are practical pointers, “signposts”, direction indicators to assist us in an honest search for obedience to God’s calling in the context of HIV and Aids.

-The guiding principles do not have a specific order.
-They are inter-related and often it is best to refer to more than one when grappling with the issues the HIV and Aids pandemic confronts us with.
+The guiding principles are inter-related and often it is best to refer to more than one when grappling with the issues the HIV and Aids pandemic confronts us with.

 Although these principles were developed for Channels of Hope, they guide all the activities of CABSA.